GLOBAL MARKETS-World shares take China knock, oil sags on supply question | Business

 In tandem with the tech crackdown, guidance toward rate cuts from Chinese policymakers has also spooked some investors by highlighting softness in China's economy - weak loan growth and slow demand - which threatens the pace of the global recovery.
 The Chinese cabinet said on Wednesday that policymakers will use timely cuts in the bank reserve requirement ratio (RRR) to support the real economy, especially small firms.

-The yield on 10-year Chinese sovereign debt posted its sharpest fall in nearly a year on Thursday, dropping to 2.993%, the lowest since August.
-Global bond prices more broadly rallied, with the U.S. 10-year up nearly 4 basis points, extending price moves seen earlier in the week and leading to a "serious debate" about their cause, said Deutsche Bank analyst Jim Reid.
+The yield on 10-year Chinese sovereign debt posted its sharpest fall in nearly a year on Thursday, dropping to 2.998%, the lowest since August.
+Global bonds more broadly rallied, with the U.S. 10-year yield down around 7 basis points, extending price moves seen earlier in the week and leading to a "serious debate" about their cause, said Deutsche Bank analyst Jim Reid.

 Some consider the move a sign the market is re-pricing the potential for the economy to be hit by secular stagnation after the pandemic, while others point to technical drivers including reduced supply from the Fed and higher demand to buy.
 Mark Haefele, Chief Investment Officer, UBS Global Wealth Management, said despite the dip in U.S. yields, the Swiss adviser to many of the world's super-rich expected the benchmark to bounce back.